SiddharthKarmokar/Flipr/README.md

 │   │   ├── __init__.py        # Marks project as a package
 │   │   ├── components/        # Contains all major components of the app
 │   │   │   ├── __init__.py    # Marks components as a package
-│   │   │   ├── agents.py      # New agent and Blog writer agent
+│   │   │   ├── agents.py      # News agent and Blog writer agent
 │   │   │   ├── config/        # Configuration files
 │   │   │   │   ├── __init__.py
 │   │   │   ├── fetch_news.py  # Functionality for fetching news